HidenoriNakaoka/Hara_et_al/imageJ/README.md

 The identified Rad51 foci locations are visualized in black/white images, where a Rad51 focus is represented by a single whitepixel, and stored in *Point* directory.

 ### 4. "AnalyzeRad51Foci.groovy"
-The main output of the macor is "FociList.txt", where the following information is stored.
+The main output of the macor is *FociList.txt*, where the following information is stored.
 <ul>
   <li>#ROI : ROI ID</li>
   <li>Slice : Slice numbe in an image sequence</li>